MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

         - **Security reader**

     > [!NOTE]
-    > If your tenant has been migrated to the unified labeling store, your account must be a global administrator or one of the listed roles plus permissions to access the Office 365 Security & Compliance Center.
+    > If your tenant has been migrated to the unified labeling store, you cannot use the Information Protection administrator role.
 [More information](configure-policy-migrate-labels.md#important-information-about-administrative-roles)

 2. In addition, you need one of the following [Azure Log Analytics roles](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#managing-access-to-log-analytics-using-azure-permissions) or standard [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments) to access your Azure Log Analytics workspace: